-DIY projects are always fun and make us feel proud of our accomplishment.
-But, is installing an audio system by yourself a good idea?
+DIY projects are always fun and make us feel proud of our accomplishments.
+But, is installing a home theater system by yourself a good idea?

 The idea of whether or not to install your surround sound audio system yourself has come to your mind and maybe against all professional advice it has landed on deaf ears or maybe you have stubbornly decided to address this DIY home installation project by yourself.

-Then, the horrible picture of your lower part of your body hanging from the ceiling crosses your mind and you maybe realize that it is going to take a lot more than what you originally thought to properly install the home theater system.
+The horrible picture of the lower part of your body hanging from the ceiling crosses your mind and you may realize that it is going to take a lot more than what you originally thought to properly install the home audio system.

-You re-evaluate the idea of hiring a home theater professional installer but still push ahead and tell yourself this is not rocket science, anyone can do it, it is just cables, an audio and video receiver and some speakers and a subwoofer.
+You re-evaluate the idea of hiring a professional installer but still push ahead and tell yourself this is not rocket science, anyone can do it…!

 Then you finally make up your mind and decide you can do it.
 You start by actually pre-ing the work area to protect your furniture from any accidents and moving all the heavy furniture out of the way before beginning the actual installation process.